aceimnorstuvwxz/fpasswd/readme.md

 `pip install fpasswd`

+or
+`pip instal .`

+## Contributing

+You can publish your password by pull request, thank you.

 ## Liscense

-Just shit, eat or not.
+Just sh1t, eat or not.